 ACCOMMODATION & FACILITIES AT PELO CAMP:

-Guest accommodation consists of five tents.
+Guest accommodation consists of five tents in the Meru style.
 These are well spaced out amidst wild date palms, jackalberry, and mahogany trees on the island’s shoreline.
-All are raised above ground level on wooden decking, and a few steps lead up onto the deck.
+All are raised slightly above ground level on wooden decking, and a few steps lead up onto the deck.
 Here, you’ll find a couple of chairs, a small table, and amazing views over the reserve!
 The interiors feature a double bed or twin beds, bedside lighting, an overhead fan, a writing desk and chair, a comfy seating area, and a sturdy storage trunk.
 Additional amenities include a charging station and a tea-and-coffee supply.
 Behind the bed is a washbasin, while a flush toilet and a shower are positioned at the back of the tent.
 The camp provides a good assortment of toiletries, and there’s also a wardrobe offering extra storage space, a safe, and a few essential items.
 Finally, there’s an outdoor shower too, to one side of the main deck.
 Guests can refresh while looking out for the local wildlife!

 Sandy pathways through the trees connect the guest tents to Pelo’s communal structures.
 These include a lounge tent and a dining tent.
 In common with the guest accommodation, both tents benefit from a shady position and they’re raised above the ground on timber beams.
 In the lounge tent, there are some very comfortable sofas and armchairs, variously sized explorer’s chests put to use as occasional tables, and a few bookshelves.
 The camp’s well-stocked bar is set up nearby.
 The dining tent contains a long table where everyone eats together, as well as a tea-and-coffee station.
 From both tents, guests can access the main viewing deck, which boasts spectacular views!
 The camp also has a boma for al fresco dining, and a fire-pit where guests gather to swap safari stories.
 And a short distance from the main tents, there’s another deck, for the inviting plunge pool.
 The pool is surrounded by sunloungers and parasols, and it’s the perfect place to cool off in between activities here!